 Purpose of Reinforcement in Concrete.

-As you know that, Concrete is very high in compressive strength, but it is low in tensile strength.
+As you know that, Concrete has a very high compressive strength, but it is low in tensile strength.

 Thus, when only the compressive loads are acting on the concrete surface, then there is no need of using reinforcement in it.

-Steel, however, as we know, has a very high tensile strength (and also as high compressive strength).
+Steel, however, as we know, has a very high tensile strength (and also have good compressive strength).